Spanish

 Units 1/3

-The basis of this course is a comparative study and analysis of specific Latin American and Caribbean business practices and environments, and the customs informing those practices.
+This course explores the diverse business environments across Latin America and its political environment, providing students with a comprehensive understanding of the region's unique economic, political, social, and cultural landscapes.
+The basis of this course is a comparative study and analysis of specific Latin American and Caribbean business practices and environments, as well as the customs informing those practices.
 ID 3526/SP 3526 focuses on countries such as Mexico, Argentina, Chile, Puerto Rico, and Costa Rica.
-The course’s main objective is to study communication strategies, business protocol, and negotiation practices in the countries mentioned above.
-Through oral presentations and written essays, students will have the opportunity to explore other countries in Latin America and the Caribbean.
-Taught in advanced level Spanish.
-May be used toward foreign language Minor, or Major.
-This course will be offered in 2022-23, and in alternating years thereafter.
-This course satisfies the Inquiry Practicum requirement.
+The course's main objective is to study communication strategies, business protocol, and negotiation practices in the above-mentioned countries.
+Through oral presentations and written essays, students can explore other countries in Latin America and the Caribbean.
+This course satisfies the Inquiry Seminar to complete the HUA requirement in Spanish and would also count toward International and Global Studies and Latin American and Caribbean studies.
+In addition, this course would benefit students interested in WPI's Project Centers in Latin America and the Caribbean.
+This course is taught at an advanced level of Spanish.

 Category